nicaless/nanowrimo_ga_project/README.md

 It's interesting that there are more winning novels than nonwinning novels while there are more winning writers for the most recent NaNoWriMo than there are nonwinning writers.
 But this makes sense because writers who write more novels are more likely to have their novels reach the 50,000 word goal.

+MOVE THIS ABOVE TO NOVEL EXPLORATORY SCRIPT AND ADD SOME OTHER VIZs HERE

-## Predicting NaNoWriMo winners with Logistic Regression
+## Predicting NaNoWriMo winners with Logistic Regression (link to ipnb here)
+USE THE NEW LOGISTIC REGRESSION STUFF

 As the variable I want to predict is binary (1 if a writer is a winner, 0 if otherwise) I decided to use a logistic regression as my prediction model.